QuickBooks Capital: Review and Complete Guide to Business Funding

-B2B lending is a type of business financing where one business chooses to loan funds to another.
-In many ways, B2B lending operates in much the same manner as a traditional bank loan, with similar terms and conditions.
+B2B lending is a type of business financing option where one business chooses to loan funds to another.
+In many ways, B2B lending services operate in much the same manner as a traditional bank loan, with similar loan terms and conditions.
 Often, B2B lenders aren’t the financial source making the loans themselves.
 Instead, they facilitate the funding process between small businesses and their lenders.

 Because B2B business loans are term loans much like a bank, they also have many of the same requirements.
-While these requirements are often not as stringent as those seen with a bank, they do ask that businesses have high credit scores, established business histories, and a specific amount of annual revenue for access to credit with the most competitive rates.
+While these requirements are often not as stringent as those seen with a bank, they do ask that businesses have high credit scores, established business histories with a minimum time in business, and a specific amount of annual revenue for access to a credit limit with the most competitive rates.

 Working Capital Loans

-Working capital loans are exactly what they sound like: loans you can use specifically for your everyday operations, offered by a traditional financial institution.
-Short-term cash flow crunches are the most common reason businesses get these loans, due to a growth spurt, a new project, or a gap in sales.
+Working capital loans are a type of loan you can use specifically for your everyday operations, offered by a traditional financial institution.
+Short-term cash flow crunches are the most common reason businesses get these short-term loans, whether due to a growth spurt, a new project, or a gap in sales.
 They can take the form of term loans or cash flow loans with a fixed fee.